Underground Volume 16: For da Summa

-Underground Vol. 16: For da Summa is the first solo album by American hip hop musician DJ Paul.
+Underground Vol. 16: For da Summa is the first solo album by American rapper and record producer DJ Paul.
 It was released on May 21, 2002, through D'Evil/KOM Music with distribution via Hypnotize Minds.
 Recording sessions took place at Hypnotize Minds Studio and D.J.
 Paul's Mama House in Memphis.
-Production was handled entirely by DJ Paul, who also served as executive producer.
+Production was handled entirely by DJ Paul and his Three 6 Mafia band mate Juicy J who also served as executive producer.
 It features guest appearances from fellow Prophet Posse/Hypnotize Camp Posse members Lord Infamous, Frayser Boy, Crunchy Black, La Chat, Juicy J and Project Pat.
 Chopped and screwed version of the album was remixed by DJ Black.

 The album peaked at number 127 on the Billboard 200, number 24 Top R&B/Hip-Hop Albums, number 7 on the Independent Albums and number 2 on the Heatseekers Albums.
 The original masters of the originally recorded '94 album, Volume 16: 4 da Summer of '94, was released in 2013 and peaked at number 39 on the Heatseekers Albums.

 The album's sequel, Underground Vol. 17: For da Summa, was released in 2017.